reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

     you input.
 If you are using Reaktoro as a chemical reaction solver in a reactive transport simulator, for example, you'll most likely need to work directly with given amounts of elements, which shows that this input form is required in certain cases.
-For such time-dependent modelling problems, you often only need to ensure that the initial conditions for elements amounts result in feasible initial species' amounts.
+For such time-dependent modeling problems, you often only need to ensure that the initial conditions for elements amounts result in feasible initial species' amounts.